H5DataWriter Satellite#

 import numpy as np

-# open the h5 file:
+# Open the h5 file

-fn = "my_data_file.h5"
+file_name = "my_data_file.h5"

-h5file = h5py.File(fn)
+h5file = h5py.File(file_name)

-grp = h5file["simple_sender"]
+grp = h5file[sender]

-# loop over each package:
+# Loop over each data record

 prev_data = 0